lsouthard/Excluding-values-in-multiple-column-mean-calculations/README.md

 library(purrr)
 ```
 # The data
-The data I completed this task with orginally had `2,348` variables and about `500` observations.
-I've created a fake version of this data since the orgianl data was confidential.
+The data I completed this task with originally had `2,348` variables and about `500` observations.
+I've created a fake version of this data since the original data was confidential.
 This fake data is stored [here](fakedata.csv).

 ```
 #Read in the data